csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 A. the receive fails with an error
 B. the receive reports zero data received
-(C.) the first "n" items are received
+C. the first "n" items are received
 D. the first "n" items are received and the rest of the storage is zeroed

+Correct: C

 This is entirely legal.
 In simple programs (e.g regular-grid halo-swapping) you may know the size of all messages so #n" and